• Skip to main content

 • e-Learning Modules

-You are here: Home / Blog / Master Your Email Inbox
+You are here: Home / The 5 Minute Mentor Newsletter / Newsletter / Master Your Email Inbox

 Master Your Email Inbox

-Perhaps counter-intuitively, the key to maintaining a zero inbox is to check your inbox far less often.
-The key is to only go into your inbox with the intention of processing emails; to read an email once and immediately decide what to do with it.
-The 4Ds Decision Making Model provides us with a useful framework for deciding what to do with our emails and how to organise them.
-The 4Ds are:
+Perhaps it feels counterintuitive, but checking your inbox less often is more productive.
+The key is to only open your inbox with the intention to read an email once and immediately decide what to do with it.
+The 4Ds Decision Making Model provides a useful framework.

 1. Delete